Make your own Alebrije mask: Rabbit, jaguar, owl and fox mask templates, or mix them up and make your own fantastical Alebrije creatures!

 The creators decided to use them as spirit guides to Miguel and his relatives because of their vibrant colors, otherworldly appearances and Mexican origins.

 Easy to make printable Alebrije masks

 These Happythought Alebrije printable mask templates come in full color, and also as black and white versions to color in your own way.
 Why not also invent your own fantastical creatures by swapping the ears, beaks and other elements around?

 You can use these templates in the classroom, for homeschool or as a fun play time activity.
 All you need is the Happythought printable templates, scissors, a glue stick and some ribbon to secure your mask.

 You can join up for Happythought Membership here.
-You can find lots of fun projects, exclusive to Happythought members, including masks, craft projects, templates and more!
+You can find, fox masks, unicorn masks, sloth masks, llama masks, lots of fun projects, exclusive to Happythought members.
+Includes masks, craft projects, templates and more!

 You might also like some of our other great printable templates.
 Mini DIY papel picado flag decorations, Cinco de Mayo craft activity pack, Day of the Dead Calavera mask templates and our popular Lucha Libre mask set.

 Puppy masks and Dog mask templates, DIY deer mask patterns to make, cute cat mask templates and our free to members fox mask pattern and tutorial.
 The mask templates come with costume idea for each mask.
 Paper flower, feathers and leaves templates or a paper skeleton hand dress up idea.